 A press report from the Boston Evening Transcript paints a very grim picture of the ensuing tragedy:

 Some of the lunatics were burned in their beds, and the charred remains of others were found huddled together in corners, while groups of partially consumed bodies on the site of the corridors showed that many persons lost their lives and sacrificed those of others in their frantic efforts to force a passage through the flames to the main building.

 In the early 20th Century, psychiatric patients were held in very low regard.
 The same press cutting offers several insights into the views of the time.
 Beneath the headline "50 Lunatics Perish" runs the subheading "Many Escaped and Are Now at Large", as though these unfortunate women were dangerous criminals.
 It's also noted that the fire occurred in the Jewish Wing — this may have been partly for practical reasons, such as shared dietary needs, but the temptation is to suspect a prejudice.

 Very little further information can be found online.
 A Times cutting describes the disaster in less lurid tones, others are gathered here.
 The Wikipedia page for the institution offers just one sentence.

 After the fire, the Colney Hatch Asylum was renamed Friern Hospital, and remained a centre for psychiatric care until closing in 1993.
 The main buildings are now luxury apartments, called Princess Park Manor.
 The developer's web site doesn't mention the tragic fire.
-In fact, the 'History' section makes no mention of the building's former function as an asylum.
+In fact, the 'History' section makes no mention of the building's former function as an asylum (update: this section has now been removed from the site).
 The Colney Hatch fire is truly one of London's forgotten disasters.